February 6, 2024 Important Update for ERAP Applicants

 New York State ERAP applications are no longer being accepted.

 Applications submitted before the application portal closed on January 20, 2023, including applications from subsidized housing tenants whose rent is limited to a certain percentage of income (including public housing, section 8 and FHEPS), are being reviewed and processed in the order received, consistent with State law and program rules.

 Tenants and landlords may continue to upload required documentation through the ERAP Portal for pending submitted applications.

-Social services districts and community-based organizations in each locality are still helping both tenants and landlords with ERAP applications.
-They can provide internet access, assist with uploading documentation, and answer other questions that you might have: Help With Your ERAP Application.
+Legal service providers are still helping both tenants and landlords with ERAP applications.
+They can provide internet access, assist with uploading documentation, and answer other questions that you might have.
+View the Free Legal Services webpage.

 The following applications submitted to the ERAP portal will be denied: